 None of the three investigations established whether the (illegal) watertight doors were closed before the first incident (the contact) and kept closed afterwards or, if the doors were opened during the evacuation by the crew, and later could not be closed due to the Black-out.

-All three investigations - cheered on by media and Italian prosecutors and judges - just blamed the Master for an accidental contact January 13, 2012 and everything that followed.
+All three investigations - cheered on by media and Italian prosecutors and judges - just blamed Schettino for an accidental contact January 13, 2012 and everything that followed.
+But nothing criminal seems to have been done.

 Lawyers representing victims and their families told me that the report by the four experts was due to be presented on July 21, 2012.
 It seems the date was later delayed until October 15, 2012.

-However the preliminary report by the Italian experts was issued around 13 September 2012 and given to the Italian court that handles the criminal side of the incident and sections of the report were apparently (!) leaked to Italian newspapers that in turn were quoted by media worldwide.
+However a preliminary report by the Italian criminal experts was issued around 13 September 2012 and given to the Italian court that handles the criminal side of the incident and sections of the report were apparently (!) leaked to Italian newspapers that in turn were quoted by media worldwide.

-The report does not establish, if the ship was seaworthy.
-That important matter is not mentioned at all.
+The report did not establish, if the ship was seaworthy.
+That important matter was not mentioned at all.

-The report does not establish the details of the International Safety Management, ISM, system used aboard, developed by the ship owner and approved by a recognized company.
-The ISM system describes the responsibilities of the officers and crew aboard and normal and emergency routines to follow.
-The ISM system is not done by the Master.
-The Master ensures only that it is followed.
+The report did not establish the details of the International Safety Management, ISM, system used aboard, developed by the ship owner and approved by a recognized company.
+The ISM system describes the responsibilities of the officers and crew aboard and staff ashore and normal and emergency routines to follow.
+The ISM system was not done by Schettino.
+It is done by the ship owner.
+Schettino ensured only that it is followed.
 The Master chairs regular meetings aboard where ISM is discussed.

 The report is just based on communications between Master/ship and shore and at 00.18 hrs Master is still aboard and at 00.32 hrs he is on a lifeboat in the water.